EyasuTeshome/shifttracker/interview-prep/create-first-version-of-angelist-v2.md

 **Check periodically the activity status in your Dashboard to find out if the reviewer approves your submission or requests changes.**

+Remember you have **a max of reviews** per professional skills project.

 ## Additional materials